*

 Despite the rise of moral relativism over the last half-century, justice is still a central value in our society.
 We frequently talk about it in terms of human rights, seeing injustice as something that infringes those basic rights.

-Helen Mirren plays a ruthless newspaper editor in State of Play, an American film based on the British TV series about political corruption and injustice.This is a central idea in the X-men stories, including the latest film, X-men Origins: Wolverine.
+Helen Mirren plays a ruthless newspaper editor in State of PlayThis is a central idea in the X-men stories, including the latest film, X-men Origins: Wolverine.
 The mutants like Wolverine (Hugh Jackman) are constantly on the receiving end of prejudice, bigotry and hatred, raising the question of what their rights are and how they should respond when they are treated badly.

 Commitment to justice